stevenreich47/ensemble-distillation-structured-prediction/MT_ensemble_distillation/README.md

 If you use this code in published work, please cite the paper above.

+The official Fairseq repo is here: https://github.com/pytorch/fairseq Many thanks to the developers!

 # Environment

 This is based on Fairseq 0.9.0.
 Please see `conda_list.txt` for a list